click hide image

 Crowd might be a bit of a stretch for less than a hundred contributors but George Bellas Greenough (1778 – 1855), one of the founders of the Geological Society of London produced the first geological map of India which was posthumously published in 1855.
 Greenough was the first president of the Geological Society of London and was reportedly best known for his ability to compile and synthesize the works of others and his annual addresses to the Society were apparently much appreciated.
 He was however entirely against the idea that fossils could be used to differentiate strata and in that he failed to admire William "Strata" Smith who produced the first geological map of England.
 One obituarist noted that Greenough was an outspoken critic of theoretical frameworks and a "drag" on the progress of the science of geology!

-On has to lament that nobody has made a nice geological map subsequently that shows interesting regional formations, fossil localities and so on.
-So much for our human-centricity and recentism.
+One has to lament that nobody has made a more up-to-data geological guide to interesting formations, fossil localities and so on.

 Here is a small overview of the 1855 map.
 You can find and download the whole image on Wikimedia Commons.